Alumni Ambassador Spotlight: Karen Marriner on Fostering Resilience and Participatory Governance

 Amid democratic backsliding and shifting political power dynamics, local and participatory governance remains an important driver of inclusive and sustainable development.
 In this spotlight interview, Karen Marriner, The Hague Academy’s Alumni Ambassador for Latin America and the Caribbean, discusses fostering resilience and participatory governance in 2025.

-Following training on participatory approaches to local governance, Karen Marriner focused on engaging local communities in the development and implementation of projects.
+Following training at the Hague Academy on participatory approaches to local governance, Karen Marriner focused on engaging local communities in the development and implementation of projects.

 Karen’s work as a professor at the Universidad Externado de Colombia, led her to leading Governance Labs (GobLabs)*, where students gain practical experience in their studies, organising workshops with local communities.

-“We worked hand-in-hand with community members, learning from their insights.”
-By co-creating workshops with rural communities, they ensured trust
+“We worked hand-in-hand with community members, learning from their insights.
+By co-creating workshops with rural communities, we ensured trust

 “We saw a great opportunity to give recognition to women’s leadership and ensure their experiences inform future policies,” Karen shares about her partnership with fellow alumna Dahiana Manjarres.
-Their research on Colombia’s Comprehensive Plan for the Substitution of Illicit Crops (PNIS) programme identified barriers faced by women leaders, with the findings set to shape government guidelines promoting inclusivity.
+Their research on Colombia’s Comprehensive Plan for the Substitution of Illicit Crops (PNIS) identified barriers faced by women leaders.
+Their findings will help in shaping government guidelines promoting the inclusion of women.

-“This work is the result of a collaboration between research professors from the Research and Special Projects Center (CIPE) of the Faculty of Finance, Government, and International Relations (FIGRI) at Universidad Externado de Colombia, and the Directorate for the Substitution of Illicit Crops.
+The study is the result of a collaboration between research professors from Universidad Externado de Colombia, and the Directorate for the Substitution of Illicit Crops.
 Specifically, it was guided by the leadership of Dahiana Manjarres, whom I met during one of their courses.
 Dahiana and I joined forces because we share the same interest and wanted to highlight the barriers faced by women leaders.
 Through a survey, we identified obstacles stemming from their roles as women, farmers, and coca growers.”

 Adapting to reduced budgets has been a significant challenge for Karen Marriner.
 “We changed our focus to smaller projects that could still make an impact,” she says.